doctrine/orm/en/reference/dql-doctrine-query-language.rst

 are specified with ":name1", ":name2" and so on.

-When referencing the parameters in ``Query#setParameter($param, $value)`` both named and positional parameters are used **without** their prefixies.
+When referencing the parameters in ``Query#setParameter($param, $value)`` both named and positional parameters are used **without** their prefixes.

 DQL SELECT Examples
 ~~~~~~~~~~~~~~~~~~~